aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/07_graphics.md

 from an orthogonal fragment of the system (this is only possible using the cube and bincube formats).
 The CELL keyword calculates a grid spanning the entire unit cell, which may or may not be orthogonal depending on the structure.
-GRID has the same effect as CELL regarding the output grid geometry.
+GRID, MLWF, WANNIER, UNK, and PSIK has the same effect as CELL regarding the output grid geometry.

 If the end-points are given, they must be in crystallographic coordinates if the system is a periodic crystal (the structure was